 On my affiliate sites, I'm also using the Thrive Themes as I described earlier.
 I'll stick with them at least for the next 2 years.’

 There is a lot of competition in all the markets Thrive operates in, themes, landing pages, plugins and front end page builders.
-It compares well to all of them including Divi Builder, Elegant Themes and others.
+It compares well to all of them including Divi Builder (seen here in one of our reviews) Elegant Themes and others.
 All of the competition is very credible and takes the fight directly to Thrive.
 A couple do better in some aspects but Thrive Themes more than holds its own in terms of quality, pricing and features.

 Thrive Themes is a coherent package of all the tools you need to build a great looking website and convert your users.
 It may be aimed squarely at marketers but most of the tools offer value to all kinds of websites whether you’re selling or not.